 Go for a walk

 What are you waiting for?
 The whole point of the Apple Watch is that its with you, all the time.
 Go for a walk, and make a start on closing those rings.
+Or go swimming.
 Or, if you don’t dig on that whole exercise thing, you can read our guide to customizing your Apple Watch, from the comfort of your favorite armchair.